-- a. the courses of the master's programmes

 - > Nederlands recht, except for the course Capita Selecta Criminologie

 - > Forensica, Criminologie en Rechtspleging

 - > Recht en Arbeid

 - European Law School

 - Globalisation and Law

 - as named in this annex

-- b. a maximum of one elective course may be chosen from the master's in International and European Tax Law, except for the Fundamentals of International Taxation course c. the courses
+b. a maximum of one elective course may be chosen from the master's in International and European Tax Law, except for the Fundamentals of International Taxation course c. the courses

 - .
 Advocaat en ethos / The good lawyer

 - .
 Customs law

 - .
 Advanced customs law